omunite215/hoobank/README.md

 # Hoo-Bank

+This is my first project using Vite

 A website which is a product page of a Bank displaying its products features, clients , feddbackccs and many more.

+This Project is hosted in Netlify : [HooBank](https://hoobankbyom.netlify.app/)

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.